Operation Green (Ireland): Irish defences against Green

 It was anticipated that Irish forces would resist the initial invasion.
 Landing craft and vessels transporting the German troops were to be equipped with forward-facing guns, and invading troops were instructed to assume defensive positions as soon as they came under fire, considering retreat only in the most dire emergency.

 There were gaps in the German planning; for instance the plans for the proposed incursion of Cobh (as a possible beach-head area in Green) is not accompanied by details of the 9.2 inch and 6 inch artillery defences located there.
 This weaponry had formed part of the defences of the Treaty Ports, which the British had handed over to Irish forces in 1938.

 Green dealt only with the plan for invasion, as no details on any subjugation of the population and eventual conquest of the entire island were included.
-Among the Irish population, however, there was an element of support for the Third Reich due to resentment of past British rule and the recent partition of the country.
-Sketchiness with regards to the plan has contributed to an assessment that it was more a diversionary attack than actual attempt to take over the island, although once committed it may have been hard for the German forces to withdraw.
+Among the Irish population, however, there was a degree of support for Nazi Germany due to a variety of reasons, including resentment of past British rule and the recent partition of the country.
+Sketchiness with regards to the plan has contributed to an assessment that it was more a diversionary attack than an actual attempt to take over the island.
+Although, once committed it may have been hard for German forces to withdraw.